All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

-# SWE-Bench Evaluation with Open Hands SWE-Bench Docker Image
+# SWE-Bench Evaluation with OpenHands SWE-Bench Docker Image

 This folder contains the evaluation harness that we built on top of the original [SWE-Bench benchmark](https://www.swebench.com/) ([paper](https://arxiv.org/abs/2310.06770)).